krb5/krb5/doc/admin/admin_commands/kadmin_local.rst

 (keytabs).

-The remote kadmin client uses Kerberos to authenticate to kadmind using the service principal ``kadmin/ADMINHOST`` (where *ADMINHOST* is the fully-qualified hostname of the admin server) or ``kadmin/admin``.
+The remote kadmin client uses Kerberos to authenticate to kadmind using the service principal ``kadmin/admin`` or ``kadmin/ADMINHOST`` (where *ADMINHOST* is the fully-qualified hostname of the admin server).
 If the credentials cache contains a ticket for one of these principals, and the **-c** credentials_cache option is specified, that ticket is used to authenticate to kadmind.
 Otherwise, the **-p** and **-k** options are used to specify the client Kerberos principal name